pyMultiVideo/docs/docs/user-guide/troubleshooting.md

 3. Run `conda activate C:\Program Files\miniconda3\envs\pyMultiCam_env` to activate this conda environment.
 4. Run `python path/to/code/pyMultiVideo_GUI.pyw` to open the python application.

+### I want to double click `pyMutliVideo_GUI.pyw` and open the GUI without using terminal

+If you would like to open the GUI from File Explorer, then you must configure this using the 'Open with' menu in Windows 11.

+1. First Add the miniconda environment to the open with menu:

+Right click on the `pyMutliVideo_GUI.pyw` file > Select 'Open with' > Select 'Choose another app' > Scroll down and select 'Choose app on your PC' > Navigate to the `miniconda` environment (Located here: `C:\Program Files\miniconda\envs\pyMultiCam_env\pythonw.exe`)

+*This will add python to you 'Open with' menu when you next select the 'Open with' menu option*

+2. Select the Python Application as your application to open the .pyw file

+Right Click on `pyMutliVideo_GUI.pyw` > Select 'Open with' > Select 'Python'.

+*This should open your application in the pythonw.exe that contains the required dependencies for pyMultiVideo.pyw*

+NOTE: You probably only want to open this .pyw file using this python installation.
+Therefore, I would suggest that you click the 'Just Once' option when it appears, instead of selecting it as your default application for opening all .pyw files.

 ## `conda` hasnt been added to path